AlonKellner/alonkellner.github.io/_posts/en-us/2024-07-30-waloviz-out.md

 </div>

 WaloViz is the first open-source project that I own, I am really excited to get to build an open-source community.
-If you like it, consider giving us a :star2: on our [Github Repo](https://github.com/AlonKellner/waloviz/)!
+If you like it, consider giving us a :star2: on our [GitHub Repo](https://github.com/AlonKellner/waloviz/)!

 If you want to contribute - **WaloViz is a Beginner Friendly project!**
 We welcome anyone to contribute, no matter your experience level.
 Here are three things that make WaloViz great for beginners:

 1. **Our codebase is SMALL** - there is not much to learn to start working
-2. **EVERYTHING is documented** - our standard is to document inline each and every single function, method or class
+2. **Everything is DOCUMENTED** - our standard is to document inline each and every single function, method or class
-3. **Everything is AUTOMATED** - what are our code standards?
+3. **Standards are AUTOMATED** - what are our code standards?
 Automated testing, formatting, linting and type-checking will help you with that :)

 Want to give it a go?
 Start by reading our [README](https://github.com/AlonKellner/waloviz/) and then read our [Contributing Guide](https://github.com/AlonKellner/waloviz/blob/main/CONTRIBUTING.md), you can do it!